 As I talked about in my post about combining action with dialogue, I think most of us struggle with getting our characters to do things.
 This could be an unusual or startling job, or a more ordinary one with emotional significance.

 Do you have any other ideas?
 Or does one of these particularly appeal to you?
 Let me know in the comments!

-If this was helpful, you can get notifications of future writing posts by following the blog — there’s a place on the lefthand side of the page that you can click.
+If this was helpful, you can get notifications of future writing posts by following the blog — you can subscribe below.
 Thanks for reading, and happy writing!